 Students who do not meet the deadline will have to apply for the long-stay student visa on his/her own

 Students can easily use both American credit cards (MasterCard and Visa mostly) and American ATM cards to pay for goods and services in France.
 This is especially useful for visits to the hospital and payments for air travel.
 Make sure your child contacts their bank and credit card company prior to their departure in order to let them know he/she will be in France for a specific period of time.
 It is also good to let the banks know if your child traveling outside of France, too, so their card will not be deactivated.

-It is a good idea to check with your bank in the US to see if they have any affiliation with a French bank (BNP-Parisbas for Bank of America; Société Générale, etc.).
+Check to see if your US bank has an agreement or an affiliation.
 This may cut down on ATM/Debit card user fees.
 Past students recommend that students take out enough cash to last a few weeks.
 This cuts down on withdrawing monies every week and thus incurring bank fees.

 Travel to and from France

 Students arrange their own flights to and from France.
 Students will need to inform the program coordinator of their flight information: airline, flight number, departure and arrival times to France, and departure and arrival times to the States.

 Students must arrive in France by a certain date.
 Students will be informed of the date once they are accepted.
 Students should arrive at Charles De Gaulle International Airport.
 Students should make their way to Terminal 2C in Charles De Gaulle and look for signs that says, Welcome – AUP Students.
 Students can make prior arrangements to use the AUP shuttle to take them to campus.
 Students will not be allowed on the shuttle if they do not make prior arrangements through the My AUP account.